hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ## Pull Requests

-1. You should **never** commit anything to the *master* branch no matter how small, instead, fork the repository or checkout your own branch, make the appropiate changes and submit a Pull Request.
-This is to preserve the *master* branch with stable and peer-reviewed code.
-2. You **may not** merge in your own Pull Requests without the approval of another developer.
+1. You **may not** merge in your own Pull Requests without the approval of another developer.
-3. Pull Requests should have a descriptive title and a detailed body explaining the issue you set out to fix and how you decided on your changes.
+2. Pull Requests should have a descriptive title and a detailed body explaining the issue you set out to fix and how you decided on your changes.
-4. If you reject a Pull Request, provide the contributor with a reason and offer constructive criticism.
+3. If you reject a Pull Request, provide the contributor with a reason and offer constructive criticism.

 ## Coding Style